akmtaiwansoftware/docs/quickstarts/solutions/exampleapp/README.md

 ## Software Setup

-In order to complete this tutorial, you will need Git, node.js & npm, and Python & pip installed on your system.
+In order to complete this tutorial, you will need Git, node.js & npm, and ruby & gems installed on your system.

 **NOTE:** This is a technical tutorial.
 You will need some familiarity with your operating system’s terminal.